jkool702/timep/README.md

 # HOW IT WORKS

-`timep` leverages the bash DEBUG trap (a well as EXIT and RETURN traps, to a lesser extent) to log start/stop timestamps + nesting metadata to logs (under `timep`'s tmpdir in the /log/ sub-directory).
+`timep` leverages the bash DEBUG trap (as well as EXIT and RETURN traps, to a lesser extent) to log start/stop timestamps + nesting metadata to logs (under `timep`'s tmpdir in the /log/ sub-directory).
 After the code being profiled finishes running, `timep` goes through these logs in a "post-processing" run to generate the final output logs and stack traces that end up in the profiles dir. the debug trap more-or-less does the following:

 1. record previous command endtime
 2. figure out if nesting lvl has changed (e.g., due to entering/exiting a subshell/function) so we can write the log in the correct place